g_sas (gromacs 3.3.3) do not take PBC into account

 Here are results for your trajectory with fixes in the algorithm in place.
 It seems that pbc is now taken into account properly.
 These patches are on track for the 4.0 release but I'm not 100% sure yet that this fixes everything.

-#5 Updated by Andrea Carotti about 10 years ago
+#5 Updated by Andrea Carotti over 10 years ago

 Created an attachment (id=399)